What is Methyl Salicylate?, Know Numerous Uses and Benefits

 This Natural Ingredient, sometimes known as wintergreen oil, is a popular counterirritant and a pleasant-smelling member of the aspirin family.
 Despite being highly hazardous, methyl salicylate is used in very small amounts by manufacturers as a flavoring in candies, chewing gum, toothpaste, and cough drops.

-Despite its anti-inflammatory qualities, methyl salicylate is still employed in liniments and ointments to treat rheumatic disorders, as well as pains in the muscles and joints.
+Despite its anti-inflammatory qualities, Methyl Salicylate is still employed in liniments and ointments to treat rheumatic disorders, as well as pains in the muscles and joints.

-5 Use and Benefits of Methyl Salicylate?
+2 Common Uses and Benefits of Methyl Salicylate?

 Learn Uses: